-According to NCDC, only 17 states had begun to use SORMAS (not covering all LGAs) as at January 2020.
+According to the NCDC, only 17 states had begun to use SORMAS (not covering all LGAs) as of January 2020.
 Given the critical need for improved data collection during the COVID-19 pandemic, NCDC began the rapid scale-up of SORMAS deployment in Nigeria.
-As at the end of November 2020, all states in Nigeria and the FCT, as well as 774 LGAs had begun to use SORMAS for disease reporting.
-This has enabled rapid analysis of cases, contact tracing and other disease surveillance functions at state and national level.
+As of the end of November 2020, all states in Nigeria and the FCT, as well as 774 LGAs had begun to use SORMAS for disease reporting.
+This has enabled rapid analysis of cases, contact tracing and other disease surveillance functions at the state and national levels.
 The data collected through SORMAS forms the basis of reports announced daily by NCDC on the COVID-19 situation in Nigeria.

 Tayo Mabayoje is a data analyst for the Nigeria Centre for Disease Control (NCDC), deployed in April 2020 as a member of the National Rapid Response Team.
 His role has been to support the State Ministry of Health’s leadership of the State’s COVID-19 response activities.
 Specifically, he has been supporting the state’s use of SORMAS in Lagos State.
 In this question and answer(Q&A) interview, Tayo shares how Nigeria is using data and technology through its digital surveillance system, to respond to the pandemic.

 Q: What kind of data do you need for your work and how do you collect the data?